 - 1. Diversity,

 - 2. Innovative curriculum and professional development,

 - 3. Academic excellence,

 - 4. High-quality instructional systems, and

 - 5. Family and community partnerships.

 The MSA certification process defines and ensures these standards as consistent, essential elements, and characteristics of high-quality Magnet programs.
-All five academies are applying for the MSA certification with BEACON Academy achieving certification in August 2021.
+The following academies have earned the MSA Certification: